llali/generator-azuredatastudio/generators/app/templates/ext-jupyterbook/vsc-extension-quickstart.md

 ## What's in the folder
 * This folder contains all of the files necessary for your extension pack.
-* `package.json` - this is the manifest file that defines the list of extensions of the extension pack.
+* `requirements.txt` - this is the file that defines the list of packages necessary for the book.

 ## Get up and running straight away
 * Press `F5` to open a new window with your extension loaded.